Lithops: Growing Unusual Living Stone Plants

 A: Yellowing is a sure sign of an overwatered lithops.
 In addition, a mushy texture may mean that it’s starting to rot, a common issue if it’s been overwatered for too long.
 Finally, edema, or a blistered, brown patch, can form when it’s had too much water.

 A: There are a number of unusually-colored plant seeds sold online (often from China), and Blue Witchford lithops is one of those.
 In most cases, these are fakes.

-In the case of “Blue Witchford lithops”, it’s believed that the images shown online of it are heavily photoshopped, and in fact they aren’t even of a lithops plant at all – they’re images of pinguicula esseriana that have been colorized blue to sell seeds by scammers.
+In the case of “Blue Witchford lithops,” it’s believed that the images shown online of it are heavily photoshopped.
+In fact, they aren’t even of a lithops plant at all – they’re images of Pinguicula esseriana that have been colorized blue to sell seeds by scammers.
 Purchase seeds from reliable seed companies to prevent disappointment!

 Q: Are lithops poisonous?

-A: There are reports of people in Namibia chewing on lithops to extract their moisture, and the ASPCA has them marked down as non-toxic to dogs or cats.
-So the plant itself may not be toxic.
+A: There are reports of people in Namibia chewing on a lithops plant to extract the moisture, and the ASPCA has it marked down as non-toxic to dogs or cats.
+So the lithops plant itself may not be toxic.

 Whether or not it tastes good may be a different matter.
 The flowers themselves can smell spicy-sweet, but there are few reports as to the flavor of the leaves, suggesting it’s not an ideal food source.
 Still, they should not be poisonous.

-Finally, if there’s ever any concerns, it’s best to check in with your doctor or your veterinarian.
+If you are concerned, it’s best to check with your doctor or veterinarian.
 Better to be safe than sorry!